Blog >

 How to put this into practice

-• Define a single positioning spine.
+• Define a single positioning angle.

 • Lock one core point of view.